heroku/logplex/README.md

 # Erlang Version Requirements

 As of Logplex v93, Logplex requires Erlang 18.
-Logplex is currently tested againts OTP-18.1.3.
+Logplex is currently tested against OTP-18.1.3.

 Prior versions of Logplex are designed to run on R16B03 and 17.x.